Macquarts/tinytreasurecare/README.md

 #### Contribution

-Please contact me with a detailed description of how you would like to contribute to this project.
+Please contact me with a detailed description as to how you would like to contribute to this project.

 #### Credits